davidlinhl/novel/README.md

 # novel
-This project aims to provide a online novel reader service.
-Users can login and upload their novels or just documents, the site will keep track of the reading process and together with Baidu APP's TTS service, the content can be read to the user.
+This project aims to provide an online novel reader service.
+Users can login and upload their novels or just any type of document, the site will keep track of the reading process and together with Baidu APP's TTS service, the content can be read to the user.

 Implemented with python tornado.